Composite Convolution: a Flexible Operator for Deep Learning on 3D Point Clouds: Experiments

-\textbf{Experimental results.} The results in Table~\ref{tab:MC} indicate that our CompositeNets achieve comparable performance to ConvPoint~\cite{BoulchConvpoint} and KPConv~\cite{HuguesKPConv} on all the considered datasets.
-Therefore, the point-convolutional layers in these models can be successfully replaced by our composite layers, which are more flexible, as shown in Section \ref{subsec:flexibility}.
-Moreover, the poor performance of KPConv-vanilla confirms that, contrarily to ours, KPConv layers require a sophisticated residual architecture to achieve good classification accuracy.
+\textbf{Experimental results.} The results in Table~\ref{tab:MC} indicate that our CompositeNets achieve comparable performance to KPConv~\cite{HuguesKPConv} and ConvPoint~\cite{BoulchConvpoint} on all the considered datasets.
+Therefore, the point-convolutional layers in these models can be successfully replaced by our composite layers.
+Moreover, the poor performance of KPConv-vanilla confirms that, unlike ours, KPConv layers require a deeper architecture with residual blocks to achieve a good accuracy.

-Here we illustrate these results more in detail.
-On ModelNet40~\cite{WuModelnet}, our CompositeNets approach ConvPoint~\cite{BoulchConvpoint} both in terms of overall and average accuray, and substantially outperform PointNet~\cite{QiPointnet} in terms of overall accuracy.
-KPConv yields the best overall accuracy, but we could not report its average accuracy since this result is not reported in~\cite{HuguesKPConv}.
+On ModelNet40~\cite{WuModelnet}, our CompositeNets approach ConvPoint~\cite{BoulchConvpoint} both in terms of OA and AA, and substantially outperform PointNet~\cite{QiPointnet} in terms of OA.
+KPConv has the best OA (its AA is not reported in~\cite{HuguesKPConv}).
 On ShapeNetCore~\cite{ChangShapenet}, our aggregate CompositeNet yields the best OA, slightly outperforming ConvPoint, while our convolutional CompositeNet performs similarly to PointNet and KPConv.
-Our aggregate CompositeNet yields also the best AA, which is particularly important on imbalanced datasets such as ShapeNetCore since it better evaluates the accuracy over classes with fewer samples.
+Our aggregate CompositeNet has also the best AA, which is particularly important on imbalanced datasets such as ShapeNetCore.
 On ScanNet~\cite{dai2017scannet} our aggregate CompositeNet performs very similarly to KPConv, which has a slightly better OA.
 Also in this case, our aggregate CompositeNet yields the best AA, suggesting that our aggregate CompositeNet is more robust to class imbalance than other methods.
-Remarkably, our aggregate CompositeNet outperforms ConvPoint on challenging datasets such as ShapeNetCore and ScanNet and achieves similar accuracy to KPConv despite having a much simpler architecture.
-We also observe that, while PointNet achieves good results on the synthetic ModelNet40 and ShapeNetCore datasets, its performance on the real-world ScanNet dataset is substantially worse than the other models.
-On all the considered datasets, our convolutional CompositeNet performs similarly to ConvPoint, but worse than our aggregate CompositeNet and than KPConv.
+Remarkably, on challenging datasets such as ShapeNetCore and ScanNet our aggregate CompositeNet outperforms ConvPoint, which shares the same sequential architecture, and achieves similar accuracy to KPConv, which has more layers and residual blocks.
+In most cases, our aggregate CompositeNet performs better than ConvPoint, which is in line with our convolutional CompositeNet.